Euhemerism

 In the fields of philosophy and mythography, euhemerism (/juːˈhiːmərɪzəm, -hɛm-/) is an approach to the interpretation of mythology in which mythological accounts are presumed to have originated from real historical events or personages.
 Euhemerism supposes that historical accounts become myths as they are exaggerated in the retelling, accumulating elaborations and alterations that reflect cultural mores.
 It was named after the Greek mythographer Euhemerus, who lived in the late 4th century BC.
-In the more recent literature of myth, such as Bulfinch's Mythology, euhemerism is termed the "historical theory" of mythology.

 Euhemerus was not the first to attempt to rationalize mythology in historical terms: euhemeristic views are found in earlier writings including those of Sanchuniathon, Xenophanes, Herodotus, Hecataeus of Abdera and Ephorus.
 However, the enduring influence of Euhemerus upon later thinkers such as the classical poet Ennius (b.
 239 BC) and modern author Antoine Banier (b.
 1673 AD) identified him as the traditional founder of this school of thought.

 Early history

 In a scene described in Plato's Phaedrus, Socrates offers a euhemeristic interpretation of a myth concerning Boreas and Orithyia:

 Phaedr.
 On the way to the Ilissus Phaedrus asks the opinion of Socrates respecting the truth of a local legend.

 I should like to know, Socrates, whether the place is not somewhere here at which Boreas is said to have carried off Orithyia from the banks of the Ilissus?